Conqueror933/Arcade/Engine/README.txt

 kleinbuchstaben und satzzeichen
 INCLUDE SPACE!   ---  currently done in GetLetterWidth

+Menu:
 	menu::label:
-add a "Style" Object for rounded corners and all that fancy stuff
+	add a "Style" Object for rounded corners and all that fancy stuff make a checkbox-type button make a slider-type button

 Graphics:
 BeginFrame()